anordertoreclaim/PixelCNN/README.md

 ![PixelCNN architecture](https://github.com/anordertoreclaim/PixelCNN/blob/master/.images/architecture.png?raw=true)

-Causal block is the same as gated block, except that it has neither residual nor skip connections, its input is image instead of a tensor with depth of *hidden_fmaps* and it uses mask of type A instead of B of a usual gated block.
+Causal block is the same as gated block, except that it has neither residual nor skip connections, its input is image instead of a tensor with depth of *hidden_fmaps*, it uses mask of type A instead of B of a usual gated block and it doesn't incorporate label bias.

 Skip results are summed and ran through a ReLu – 1x1 Conv – ReLu block.
 Then the final convolutional layer is applied, which outputs a tensor that represents unnormalized probabilities of each color level for each color channel of each pixel in the image.